-Dry grass, bamboo mat, palm leaves or wheat straw can be used as shading material but tin sheets should be avoided.
+E.G 6.18 E.G 6.19 E.G 6.20 Dry grass, bamboo mat, palm leaves or wheat straw can be used as shading material but tin sheets should be avoided.
 Shade should be slanting towards North-South to protect the seedbeds or seedlings from the hot sun.
-E.G 6.18 Proper collection of unused and damaged polythene bags for seedlings will be placed at the nursery site.
-E.G 6.19 The species selected should also have multiple benefits of meeting, food, fruit and other requirements of the villagers living in the vicinity, and also suit the needs of birds and wild animals dwelling in the area.
-E.G 6.20 In some areas, if community identifies sensitive species is present, works should not be carried out during sensitive periods (e.g. breeding season).
-E.G 6.21 The use of chemical pesticides in nurseries will not be permitted.
+Proper collection of unused and damaged polythene bags for seedlings will be placed at the nursery site.
+The species selected should also have multiple benefits of meeting, food, fruit and other requirements of the villagers living in the vicinity, and also suit the needs of birds and wild animals dwelling in the area.
+In some areas, if community identifies sensitive species is present, E.G 6.21 works should not be carried out during sensitive periods (e.g. breeding season).
+The use of chemical pesticides in nurseries will not be permitted.
+E. U 0.21 The use of chemical pesticides in nurseries will not be permitted.
 Maintenance of plantations Agroforestry Community forestry E.G 6.22 Firewood collection of the forest litters should not be conducted in young plantations- to enhance the water retention capacity and soil fertility of the plantations.
 The application of inorganic fertilizer will be restricted to the period just after transplanting if needed following IPM and NM plan.
 This is to ensure that the fertilizer is available to the young transplanted trees.
 E.G 6.23 In order to ensure planting of quality plants, loosen the soil and weeding around the young trees.
 Efforts should be made to retain the natural vegetation of the young plantations.
 The vegetation residue after weeding should be kept in-site as mulches.
 E.G 6.24 In case of enrichment planting, there should not be too much of age difference between the old and new plants.
 E.G 6.25 Develop maps to delineate forestlands (wooded and shrubby areas) to ensure that they are left undisturbed and not converted to pastures later on.
 E.G 6.26 Ensure that all agroforestry plots have been planted with other species of herbs and shrubs for a viable under-story (as silvi pasture treatments) for increasing the production of intermediate forest products, which will sustain interest and involvement of people and will also result in increased protection of land surface from erosion.
 In case of enrichment planting, there should not be too much of age difference between the old and new plants.
 E.G 6.27 Ensure local biodiversity is maintained within tree plantations and also along waterways and streams within the plantations.
 Ensure that all agroforestry plots have been planted with other species of herbs and shrubs for a viable under-story (as silvipasture treatments) for increasing the production of intermediate forest products, which will sustain interest and involvement of people and will also result in increased protection of land surface from erosion.